mjschuette4/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

-    .foreach will alter an array while .map will make a enw one
+.foreach will alter an array while .map will make a new one

 2. What is the difference between a function and a method?